Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Video Snapshot Compressive Imaging

-{\textbf{Non-local image/video processing:}} For a natural image/video, similar pixel patterns frequently recur so that many non-local methods have shown pleasant performance in different tasks~\cite{Buades05NLM,Dabov07BM3D}.
-The non-local operation computes the response at a position as a weighted sum of the features at all positions, across space, time, or space-time~\cite{wang2018non,liu2018non,zhang2019residual}, but suffering from the exhausting computation.
-Graph neural networks (GNN) based methods, which propagate information along graph-structured input data, can alleviate the computational issues to a certain extent.
-The most related works of our proposed model are GraphSAGE~\cite{HamiltonYL17} and DGMN~\cite{Zhang0AT20}, which utilize sampled graph nodes to capture position-based context.
-However, GraphSAGE~\cite{HamiltonYL17} simply uniformly samples nodes with fixed positions along the spatial dimension, independent of the actual input.
+{\textbf{GNN for Non-local Image/Video Processing:}} For a natural image/video, similar pixel patterns frequently recur so that many non-local methods have shown pleasant performance in different tasks~\cite{Buades05NLM, Dabov07BM3D}.
+The non-local operation computes the response at a position as a weighted sum of the features at all positions, across space, time, or space-time~\cite{wang2018non,liu2018non,zhang2019residual}, but suffering from the exhausting computation and information redundancy.
+Graph neural network (GNN) based methods, which propagate information along graph-structured input data, can capture non-Euclidean non-local dependencies and simultaneously alleviate the computational issues. {Researchers also have explored GNNs in video understanding tasks, including video action recognition~\cite{wang2018videos}, temporal action localization~\cite{xu2020g}, trajectory prediction~\cite{an2022dginet}, and video object segmentatio~\cite{lu2020video}.
+For example, some recent works~\cite{gkalelis2021objectgraphs} adopt graph reasoning (GR) for video content understanding, but mostly limit GR to a single frame.
+MAGRH\cite{zeng2022motion} design a dual-branch architecture to extract the frame-wise and clip-wise hash codes for video retrieval, however, still limiting the motion information within the clip.
+In a word, prevailing methodologies typically focus on either capturing partial dependencies at the frame level or local contexts across consecutive frames at the regional level~\cite{chen2022survey}.
+Effectively and efficiently capturing long-range global dependencies or crucial contexts without redundant information remains further exploration.} The most related works of our proposed model are GraphSAGE~\cite{HamiltonYL17} and DGMN~\cite{Zhang0AT20}, which utilize sampled graph nodes to capture position-based context.
+However, GraphSAGE~\cite{HamiltonYL17} simply samples nodes with fixed positions along the spatial dimension, independent of the actual input.
 Absorbing the ideas from deformable convolution~\cite{dai2017deformable}, DGMN~\cite{Zhang0AT20} adaptively samples graph nodes for message passing according to the input.
-Nevertheless, it only explores along the spatial dimension without extending to the temporal dimension.
-Furthermore, in DGMN, the offset of each node is estimated only based on the features of a set of sampled nodes without checking the whole feature map, resulting in insufficient information exploration.
-Different from it, we extend the non-local modeling to the space and time while keeping a lightweight computational cost, and dynamically sample related nodes not only according to the whole feature map but also taking the knowledge of motion information between frames into consideration.
+Nevertheless, it is limited to the 2D spatial dimension without exploring the temporal dimension.
+Furthermore, in DGMN, the position of each node is estimated only based on the features of a set of sampled nodes without checking the whole feature map and explicit guidance, resulting in insufficient information exploration.
+Different from it, we extend the non-local modeling to space and time while keeping a lightweight computational cost, and dynamically sample related nodes not only according to the whole feature map but also taking the knowledge of motion information between frames into consideration. {Moreover, as the physical mask of the SCI system leads to the changing light transmittance of different positions across different frames, we make particular designations such as input re-masking and frame-wise sampling to fit the SCI problem.}